 Copying a key fob is equivalent to taking your metal key to the hardware store to make a copy.
 The copy is identical to the original fob, meaning it’s subject to the same allowances and restrictions.

 Can smart door locks be hacked?

-Yes.
-Security teams, including RedTeam and Bishop Fox, have demonstrated how hackers can steal badge data from your fob and copy it to their own cards, badges or fobs.
-The majority of RFID-enabled tags are not encrypted and do not carry any sort of sophisticated protection, which leaves them vulnerable to hackers.
+Security teams have demonstrated how hackers can steal badge data from your fob and copy it to their cards, badges, or fobs.
+Most RFID-enabled tags are not encrypted and do not carry any sophisticated protection, leaving them vulnerable to scammers.

-It will depend on the system that you use and the locksmith.
-Some larger locksmiths offer the service, but you should contact your access control system provider first to see what support options they provide.
-[Looking for an access control system?
-See our Best Picks here].
+This depends on the system that you use and the locksmith.
+Some larger locksmiths offer the service, but you should contact your access control system provider first to see what support options it provides.

-Generally, no. If you have a professional replace your battery, they should be able to do it without needing to reprogram the fob(s).
+Generally, no. If you have a professional replace your battery, they should be able to do it without having to reprogram the fobs.

 Just as a key fob is an excellent way to upgrade a building’s security, two-factor authentication is one of the best ways to upgrade your business’s digital security.

 In recent years, security keys have been created that operate similarly to key fobs.
 Employees must insert a physical USB-A or USB-C security key or enter an algorithm-based code from the key fob and then enter a strong password to access sensitive information, protected data or online accounts.